List of Underdog characters: Dan Unger

-Dan Unger is Jack's father.
-He was once a police officer, but quit the force after his wife died and worked as a security guard at the scientific institute where Simon Bar Sinister hid out after hours.
-Using Underdog's stolen collar, Simon and Cad were able to determine where he lived and captured him in order to lure Jack and Underdog to them.
-After Simon Bar Sinister fed an antidote pill to Underdog and left to forcefully negotiate with the Mayor, Dan learned that Shoeshine was Underdog.
-After Underdog freed the Mayor, Dan was reinstated and promoted by the Mayor and helped Underdog arrest Simon while Underdog buried a bomb Cad placed on the roof.
-Dan was later seen placing Simon into solitary confinement where Cad was also held.
+Dan Unger (portrayed by Jim Belushi) is a former police officer who quit the force after his wife died.
+He later became a security guard at a scientific institute where Simon Bar Sinister hid out after hours.
+Using Underdog's stolen collar, Simon and Cad determine where he lives and captures him to lure Jack and Underdog to them.
+After Underdog frees the Mayor, Dan is reinstated into the police.

-In the movie, he is portrayed by James Belushi.